GabeStah/gremlin-chaos-monkey/src/simian-army/index.md

 ## Next Steps

-Now that you've learned about the old school Simian Army, check out our [Developer Tutorial][/developer-tutorial] to find out how to install and use the newer Chaos Monkey toolset.
+Now that you've learned about the Simian Army, check out our [Developer Tutorial][/developer-tutorial] to find out how to install and use the newer Chaos Monkey toolset.
 You can also learn about the many [alternatives to Chaos Monkey][/alternatives], in which we shed light on tools and services designed to bring intelligent failure injection and powerful Chaos Engineering practices to your fingertips.

 {% include nav-internal.md %}